 FORWARD FRAME OPTICAL SERVICE TYPE

-This Service enables a mission to send fixed length AOS or USLP Transfer Frames to a spacecraft It relies on the following Space Link Interface Standards and Ground Link Interface Standards.
+This Service enables a mission to send fixed length AOS or USLP Transfer Frames to a spacecraft over an optical link.
+It relies on the following Space Link Interface Standards and Ground Link Interface Standards.

 Optical Coding and Modulation [OPT] limited to the parts for Earth-to-Space (Forward) Link